Ahmad Hassan (Malaysian politician)

-Haji Ahmad Bin Hassan is a Malaysian politician who has served as the Member of Parliament (MP) for Papar since May 2018.
+Ahmad Bin Hassan is a Malaysian politician who served as the Member of Parliament (MP) for Papar from May 2018 to November 2022.
+He is also a member, Member of the Supreme Council and Division Chief of Papar of the Heritage Party (WARISAN).
 He is a member of the Association of Southeast Asian Nations Inter-Parliamentary Assembly (ASEAN IPA or AIPA) and a member of the Public Accounts Committee (PAC).
-He is also a member of the opposition Heritage Party (WARISAN).
-He is a member of the Supreme Council and Division Chairman of Papar of WARISAN.

 Elections

 2018 general election

 In the 2018 election, his party of Sabah Heritage Party (WARISAN) field him to contest the Papar parliamentary seat, facing the seat defending candidate Rosnah Shirlin from the United Malays National Organisation (UMNO) and subsequently won.